M7mdOdeh1/ENCS4330-RealTimeProject-2/README.md

 ```shell
 sudo apt-get install freeglut3 freeglut3-dev
 ```
+- Ensure that the Standard Math Library is available.
+This is typically included in the standard development environment.

 ### Installing
 - Clone the repository from GitHub.
 - Ensure all dependencies are installed on your system.